 Data on Educational Experiences and Outcomes for Children with Special Educational Needs

-This study uses the Growing Up in Ireland database for the 9-year-old-cohort and is being carried out by the Centre in collaboration with the Special Education Department of St Patrick’s College, Drumcondra.
-The aims of the secondary analysis are to:
+This study used the Growing Up in Ireland database for the child cohort at ages 9 and 13, and was carried out by the Centre in collaboration with colleagues from DCU Institute of Education.

 1. Provide new evidence to help us understand more clearly how children with special educational needs, and specific identifiable subgroups within this cohort if possible, are faring at school in terms of: